knetikmedia/knetikcloud-java-client/docs/CampaignsChallengesApi.md

 Update a challenge

-If the challenge is a copy, changes will propagate to all the related challenges
+If the challenge is a copy, changes will propagate to all the related challenges. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; CHALLENGES_ADMIN

 ### Example
 ```java